cookpad/arproxy/README.md

 Arproxy.enable!
 ```

-So you can see the backtrace of SQLs in the Rails' log.
+Then you can see the backtrace of SQLs in the Rails' log.

 ```ruby
 # In your Rails code